El Aguilar

 El Aguilar is a company mining town and municipality in Jujuy Province in Argentina.
 At 3980 m, it is one of the highest settlements in the country after Mina Pirquitas which is at 4160 m.
 It has 3655 inhabitants (2001 census).

 Climate

-El Aguilar has an alpine climate (Köppen ETH) with two distinct seasons.
-There is a relatively mild wet season from December to March and a bone-dry dry season with frigid mornings from April to November.
+El Aguilar has an alpine climate (Köppen ET) with two distinct seasons.
+There is a relatively mild wet season from December to March and a dry season with frigid mornings from April to November.